iamaaditya/VQA_Demo/README.md

 ##Usage

-> python demo.py --file `path_to_file` --question "Question to be asked"
+> python demo.py -image_file_name `path_to_file` -question "Question to be asked"

 e.g

-> python demo.py --file test.jpg --question "Is there a man in the picture?"
+> python demo.py -image_file_name test.jpg -question "Is there a man in the picture?"

 if you have prefer to use Theano backend and if you have GPU you may want to run like this